drew-worden/write-my-own-dns-resolver/README.md

-# Write My Own JSON Parser
+# Write My Own DNS Resolver

 > Part of the "Write My Own" series where I implement important pieces of software from scratch (or very minimal libraries) in different programming languages.